waymo-research/waymo-open-dataset/docs/quick_start.md

 2. First modify metrics/tools/submission.txtpb to set the metadata information.
     Then run metrics/tools/create_submission to convert the file above to the submission proto by adding more metadata submission information.
+NOTE: follow [latency instruction](latency/README.md) to create the docker image and fill in the required fields.

 ```bash
 mkdir /tmp/my_model